Table of contents

-- To Craft a Small Business Blog Post That Ranks: Be Useful, Build Trust, and Create Value
+- To Craft a Blog Content That Ranks: Be Useful, Build Trust, and Create Value

 - It Starts in the Beginning

 - Key Factors to Consider When Finding Keywords for Your Small Business Blog Post

 - Content Structure is Important for Posts that Rank

 - Reality Check – Writing Small Business Blog Posts that Rank is Hard